rajeshamdev/goapp/README.md

  4) Gets comments, and the user who commented
  5) does sentiment analysis (VADER - Valence Aware Dictionary and sEntiment Reasoner) on the comments.

 The app uses youtube data APIs (golang).
-App provides REST APIs by utilizing Golang gin router framework.
+App provides REST APIs by utilizing Golang gin framework for routes etc.

 Also, wrote a simple React GUI app.